Cao Dai Temple, Holy See of Caodaism in Tay Ninh

 History of religion Cao Dai or Caodaism

 Caodaism became an official religion in 1926 at Go Ken Pagoda, Hoa Thanh District, Tay Ninh Province.
-Ngo Minh Chieu, his founding father, was a senior official who ran the Phu Quoc Island District from 1920 to 1924 before becoming his first pope.
+Ngo Minh Chieu, its founding father, was a senior official who ran the Phu Quoc Island District from 1920 to 1924 before becoming his first pope.
 The clergy welcomed both men and women, with nearly five million followers in Tay Ninh and the Mekong Delta.
 His influence was generally felt throughout southern and central Vietnam.

 The architecture of the Grand Temple